tanyaphung/popgen_tools/README.md

 * For usage, do:

 ```
-python popgen_tools.py -h                                        [ 1:50PM]
+python popgen_tools.py -h
-usage: popgen_tools.py [-h] --vcf_file VCF_FILE [--window_bed WINDOW_BED]
+usage: popgen_tools.py [-h] --vcf_file VCF_FILE --target_bed TARGET_BED
+                       --names_list NAMES_LIST [--sfs_out SFS_OUT]
-                       [--sfs_out SFS_OUT] [--pi_out PI_OUT] [--no_sfs]
+                       [--pi_out PI_OUT] [--no_sfs] [--no_pi]
-                       [--no_pi]

 This script generates a site frequency spectrum and calculates genetic
-diversity, pi in nonoverlapping windows.
-Pi is defined as the average number
+diversity, pi.
+Pi is defined as the average number of DNA differences between
-of DNA differences between all pairs of sequence).
+all pairs of sequence).

 optional arguments:
   -h, --help            show this help message and exit
   --vcf_file VCF_FILE   REQUIRED.
-Input the path to a VCF file
+Input the path to a VCF file.
+Either gzipped
-  --window_bed WINDOW_BED
+                        or not gzipped file works.
+  --target_bed TARGET_BED
-                        Input the path to the BED file that specifies the
+                        REQUIRED.
+Input the path to the BED file that
+                        specifies the coordinates to generate SFS or to
+                        calculate pi.
+For example, this file specificies the
-                        coordinates for each nonoverlapping window.
-This
+                        coordinates for the putatively neutral regions
-                        argument is required for the analysis of genetic
-                        diversity.
+  --names_list NAMES_LIST
+                        REQUIRED.
+Input the path to the file that lists the
+                        individuals from the VCF file that you want to
+                        calculate genetic diversity or to generate the SFS.
   --sfs_out SFS_OUT     Input the path for the output file for the site
                         frequency spectrum.
 If this parameter is not
                         specified, an output file called sfs.out will be